Skip to main content

 Request that an agreement is signed in advance of the visit.

-Notification sent to visitors
+Notifications sent to visitors

-Registration request
+Registration request and reminder notifications

-Click Customize to edit the message.
+1. Click Customize to edit the registration request or registration reminder email.

 QR code by email

-Notifications sent to hosts
+Notification sent to hosts

 Visit refusal alert